Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 70 daily trips across all routes, equating to around 11 weekly trips per individual stop.
+On average, there are 67 trips per day across all routes, translating to about 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport